 Silk and Song will very probably never be professionally reviewed, never be in a library, and never sell as many copies as the Kate Shugak novels.
 So what?
 I will earn more than double the amount on each copy of Silk and Song sold, even after splitting the take with Scott 75-25.
 The joyous truth is that I make more money selling fewer books when I publish independently, and sales will only accumulate from pub date into infinity.

-Note: The one essential thing I did for Silk and Song other than write it was hire a professional editor, someone I knew personally and whose work I trusted, to edit my books.
+Note: The one essential thing I did for Silk and Song other than write it was hire a professional editor to edit my books.
 All my books have been vastly improved by rigorous editorial review.
 No, you can’t edit your own books.
 No. Listen to me: NO, you CAN’T.

 Of course I came into the indie game with advantages.
 Sixteen out of print novels, at least nine of which the fans had been looking for for years, generate an instantaneous backlist and the potential for bestseller presence which in itself garners more attention and more sales.